elunna/nerfhack-changelog/README.md

 * At level 17 it deals an additional +1d4 damage
 * If the target resists cold a bonus +7 damage is applied.

-This means if the player has maxxed out their attack spell skill and leveled up to XP21, they could be dealing 3d10+3d4 with a level 1 spell.
+This means if the player has maxed out their attack spell skill and leveled up to XP21, they could be dealing 3d10+3d4 with a level 1 spell.

 **spellbooks of healing and extra healing**